 The win is that your leadership is equipped to assess performance, identify the right leadership structure for your team, and develop your people.

-There are three core components to this on-site visit, which comes approximately one month after the first visit:
+There are three core components to this phase, which begins approximately one month after the first:

 In this session, your senior leadership team and departmental leaders will learn tools for effectively assessing their staff members’ performance and intentionally developing them.